And it appears the weekend’s over, so um………I think we need something sweet to “celebrate”, right?

 - 1/4 teaspoon vanilla extract

-- Preheat oven to 350 degrees F (180 C) and grease an 8x8 or 9x11 inch pan with butter or oil.
-Melt the 2 tablespoons of butter in a medium saucepan over medium high heat and add your apples.
+- Preheat oven to 350 degrees F (180 C) and line an 8x8 inch pan with parchment.
+Add the water to a medium saucepan over medium high heat and add your apples.
 Cook for 7 to 8 minutes, stirring often, until the apples are starting to get soft and darken.
-Combine the salt, sugar, cinnamon, and cornstarch in a small bowl and mix to combine, then add to the pan along with the vinegar.
+Combine the salt, sugar, cinnamon, and cornstarch in a small bowl and mix to combine, then add to the pan.
 Continue cooking for about 2 minutes longer until, stirring constantly, until the sugar starts to melt and caramelize.
 Remove pan from heat and set aside until needed.

-- In a medium mixing bowl, beat butter and sugar together until creamed.
-Add egg, baking powder, salt, and vanilla and beat until mixed.
+- In a medium mixing bowl, beat coconut oil, nut butter, almond milk, and brown sugar together until creamed.
+Add, baking powder, salt, vanilla, and cinnamon and beat until mixed.
 Add the flour and graham crumbs and beat until well combined.

-- Spread about 1/2 of the dough in the baking dish and bake for about 8 - 10 minutes until the top starts just barely browning.
+- Use a rubber spatula to spread about 1/2 of the dough in the baking dish and bake for about 8 - 10 minutes until the top starts just barely browning.
 Remove from oven and scrape out your pan of apple mixture over the dough.
 Spread to even out then crumble the remaining 1/2 of the dough over top and return to the oven for 15 to 17 minutes until the top is starting to turn golden brown.
 Remove pan from oven and let cool for at least 20 minutes before cutting.

-- Whisk the melted butter, milk, vanilla, and salt in a small bowl.
+- Whisk the, milk, vanilla, and salt in a small bowl.
 Add the powdered sugar and stir gently until you have a smooth icing.
 Use a fork or fine tipped pastry bag to drizzle over the bars after you cut them.